CodyReichert/CodyReichert.github.io/posts/automatic-link-checker-and-html-validation.md

 `<link>`, etc tags in addition to `<a>` tags - so I get the free benefit of making sure all of the site's assets are available.

-## Automating and monitoring the website
+## Automated checks and monitoring

 First, I set up
 an